 After you install the physical disks, you can create the RAID arrays.
-Before you create a RAID array, either for the first time, or when you are rebuilding it as a result of failed disks in the array, it is a good idea to set the Rebuild Priority (see "Storage Options" section on page 65) to determine how you want to allocate the system resources for the rebuild.
+Before you create a RAID array, either for the first time, or when you are rebuilding it as a result of failed disks in the array, set the rebuild priority to determine how you want to allocate the system resources for the rebuild.
+To set the rebuild priority, see "Storage Options" on page 29.

-NOTE: When adding disks to an array, we recommend you use the same model of disk with the same capacity.
+NOTE When adding disks to an array, we recommend that you use the same model of disk with the same capacity.
 With the exception of a JBOD, RAIDs are configured to use the maximum of the smallest disk capacity in the array for each additional disk in the array.
-For example, if you install one, 250 GB disk and one 500 GB disk in a RAIDO array, the total capacity is only 500 GB.
+For example, if you install two, 250 GB disks and one 500 GB disk in a RAID0 array, the total capacity is only 750 GB.